-- Only youth entries in Animal Exhibit, Showmanship, Notebook, and Verbal Records are due to the Fairgrounds Office (online) by June 15, 2024.
-All classes are to be signed up on the Fair Class Sheet and are due to superintendent by May 15, 2024. - 2.
-Only immediate family members may share a horse (i.e. siblings, parent/child, etc.). - Only the exhibitor(s) showing a horse may ride the horse during fair week.
-Exceptions may be made on a case by case basis by the superintendent. - Approved ASTM/SEI helmets must be worn by all youth exhibitors in Hunt Seat, Saddle Seat, Jumping, Dressage, Bareback, and Gymkhana classes and must be secured properly. - Exhibitors may walk/trot a horse for 2 years then must move up to walk/trot/canter.
-Exceptions will be made on a case by case basis. - Walk/Trot riders may only enter Walk/Trot classes including Dressage and Walk/Trot Over Cross Poles. - Dressage: May only enter one class in each.
-If a horse and rider placed 1st - 3rd in a class with more than 3 exhibitors the previous year, they must move up at least one level.
-Once a horse and rider move up, they may not move back down levels.
+- Only youth entries in Animal Exhibit, Showmanship, and Verbal Records are due to the Fairgrounds Office (online) by June 13, 2025.
+All classes are to be signed up on the Fair Class Sheet and are due to superintendent by May 15, 2025.
+See superintendent for details on the Class Sheet. - 2.
+Only immediate family members may share a horse (i.e. siblings). - 3.
+Youth exhibitors may only show one horse in youth classes for the week. - 4.
+Only the exhibitor(s) showing a horse may ride the horse during fair week.
+Exceptions my be on a case-by-case basis by the superintendent.

+- Approved ASTM/SEI helmets must be worn by all youth exhibitors in Hunt Seat, Saddle Seat, Jumping, Dressage, Bareback, and Gymkhana classes and must be secured properly. - Exhibitors may walk/trot a horse for 2 years then must move up to walk/trot/canter.
+Exceptions will be made on a case-by-case basis. - Walk/Trot riders may only enter Walk/Trot classes including Showmanship, Dressage and Walk/Trot Over Ground Poles. - Dressage (even years): May only enter one class in each.
+If a horse and rider placed 1st

-- 8. Costume Class: Participants may have an adult header (over 18) as needed.
+3rd in a class with more than 3 exhibitors the previous year, they must move up at least one level.
+Once a horse and rider move up, they may not move back down levels. - 9.
+Jumping (odd years): May only enter one class. - 10.
+Costume Class: Participants may have an adult header (over 18) as needed.
 A helmet must be worn if riding Bareback.
-May only participate in 1 Costume Class. - 9.
-Classes will be guided by 4-H rules. - 10.
-Barn rules must be signed and followed to show at fair. - 11.
-The Superintendent reserves the right to eliminate, combine, change classes, or alter the show schedule as needed.
+May only participate in 1 Costume Class. - 11.
+Classes will be guided by 4-H rules-MI State MSU. - 12.
+Barn rules must be signed and followed to show at fair. - The Superintendent reserves the right to eliminate, combine, change classes, or alter the show schedule as needed.